Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 ---
-title: TL;DR Quick Single Command Install
+title: TL;DR Quick Server Install
-description: TL;DR Quick Single Command Install
+description: TL;DR Quick Server Install
 keywords:
   - tldr
   - installation
 ---

-# TL;DR Quick Single Command Installation
+# TL;DR Quick Server Installation

-Gyeeta provides a Single Command TLDR Quick Install method to install all Server Components with no other configuration requirements.
+Gyeeta provides a single command TLDR Quick Install method to install all Server Components with no other configuration requirements.
 This provides a very quick way to install the Gyeeta server components on a single host.

 The components that will be installed on a single host as part of this script are :